Hunger: World statistics

 The United Nations publishes an annual report on the state of food security and nutrition across the world.
-Led by the FAO, the 2020 report was joint authored by four other UN agencies: the WFP, IFAD, WHO and UNICEF.
-Compared to older reports, the 2020 version revised down the numbers of people suffering from severe hunger, though this applied to figures for each year going back to 2000, so the trend for hunger to have increased since 2014 was still evident.
+Led by the FAO, the report was joint authored by four other UN agencies: the WFP, IFAD, WHO and UNICEF.
+The theme of the 2024 report is on how efforts to meet SDG 2.1 & 2.2 can be financed.
 The FAO's yearly report provides a statistical overview on the prevalence of hunger around the world, and is widely considered the main global reference for tracking hunger.
 No simple set of statistics can ever fully capture the multi dimensional nature of hunger however.
 Reasons include that the FAO's key metric for hunger, "undernourishment", is defined solely in terms of dietary energy availability – disregarding micro-nutrients such as vitamins or minerals.
 Second, the FAO uses the energy requirements for minimum activity levels as a benchmark; many people would not count as hungry by the FAO's measure yet still be eating too little to undertake hard manual labour, which might be the only sort of work available to them.
 Thirdly, the FAO statistics do not always reflect short-term undernourishment.